V Stitch Blanket

 Rnd 2 – [2dc into each stitch] 6 times.
 (12)

 Then ss into next stitch and fasten off, leaving a tail.
-Use this tail to sew the ears into the body on either side, making sure they are aligned with each other.
+Use this tail to sew the wings onto the body on either side, making sure they are aligned with each other.

-When you have enough fleece, just simply slip stitch into the nearest stitch and the cut your yarn and pull through the tail and fasten off.
+Then join this chain of stitches with a slip stitch into another stitch.
+Repeat ** this process till you have as much hair as you would like.
+When you have enough hair just simply slip stitch into the nearest stitch and the cut your yarn and pull through the tail and fasten off.
 Sew in yarn ends.

 I really hope you like this pattern.
 Don’t forget to share all your creations and tag me in.
 If you have any questions or queries, just give us a shout.